BrunoTCouto/ecmd/README.md

 var Cli = new cli()
 Cli.execute("command", ['param1','param2'],[['line','user answer'],['line','user answer']])
 ```
->command is the command expected do be done like "tree" in windows
+>command is the command expected to be done like "tree" in windows

 >param is an array of are the parameters that accompany the command, can be 0 or more parameters